bglasford1/AgcBlockIIComputer/schematics/DSKY/README.md

 The DSKY sub-system consists of the Keyboard, Display and IMI Interface modules.
 The following schematic sheets are used.

-DSKY_IMI : The DSKY Interface Module
+DSKY_IMI : The DSKY Interface module

-DSKY_KBD : The Keyboard Module
+DSKY_KBD : The Keyboard module

+DSKY_TEST : Simple test module

-DSKY_DSP : The Display Module
+DSKY_DSP : The Display module

     DSKY_DSP_CHN : Contains I/O channel registers